Palladium: Applications

 The largest use of palladium today is in catalytic converters.
-Palladium is also used in jewelry, dentistry, watch making, blood sugar test strips, aircraft spark plugs, surgical instruments, and electrical contacts.
-Palladium is also used to make professional transverse (concert or classical) flutes.
+Palladium is also used in jewellery, dentistry, watch making, blood sugar test strips, aircraft spark plugs, surgical instruments, and electrical contacts.
+Palladium is also used to make some professional transverse (concert or classical) flutes.
 As a commodity, palladium bullion has ISO currency codes of XPD and 964.
 Palladium is one of only four metals to have such codes, the others being gold, silver and platinum.
 Because it adsorbs hydrogen, palladium was a key component of the controversial cold fusion experiments of the late 1980s.

 Catalysis

 When it is finely divided, as with palladium on carbon, palladium forms a versatile catalyst; it speeds heterogeneous catalytic processes like hydrogenation, dehydrogenation, and petroleum cracking.
 Palladium is also essential to the Lindlar catalyst, also called Lindlar's Palladium.
 A large number of carbon–carbon bonding reactions in organic chemistry are facilitated by palladium compound catalysts.
 For example: